CS Universitatea Craiova: Rebranding (2013–present)

 After the promotion, Universitatea ended the 2014–15 campaign in fifth place.
 This result was followed by eighth place in the 2015–16 season and a fourth place at the end of the 2016–17 season, the latter ensuring return to European competitions.
 The comeback in the third qualifying round of the UEFA Europa League was Italian side AC Milan, with Craiova leaving the competition after 0–3 on aggregate.
 On 27 May 2018, Universitatea won its first trophy since its reinstatement after beating second-tier club Hermannstadt in the Cupa României final.
 The game ended 2–0 and was hosted by the Arena Națională in Bucharest.
 One month later, the Romanian Football Federation approved an application to rename the society from Club Sportiv U Craiova SA to U Craiova 1948 Club Sportiv SA.
 As the winner of Cupa României, Craiova subsequently took part in the 2018 Supercupa României, which they lost 0–1 to CFR Cluj on home ground.

 U Craiova line-up prior to the UEFA Conference League first leg play-off match against İstanbul Başakşehir, August 2025.

 Two years later on 3 August 2020, in a home ground game against CFR Cluj, Universitatea Craiova came close to winning its first national league since the 1990–91 season.
 Dan Nistor opened the scoring for Craiova in the 11th minute, but their title contenders won the final fixture of the season 3–1, thus becoming champions for a third consecutive year.
 On 28 August 2025, Craiova secured its first-ever league phase qualification in European competitions, after defeating İstanbul Başakşehir 3–1 at home and 5–2 on aggregate in the Conference League play-off round.

+In the 2025–26 season, the club completed a historic domestic double.
+They defeated Universitatea Cluj on penalties after a goalless draw in the Cupa României final, before securing their first league title since 1990–91 with a commanding 5–0 victory over the same opponent on the penultimate matchday of the Liga I season.